 For a quick breath of fresh mountain air

-While much of eastern Saitama is swallowed by Tokyo’s metropolitan sprawl, the prefecture’s western borders remain safe havens of rural tradition, preserved history and a rocky mountainous landscape.
-Mount Fuji is clearly visible across much of the prefecture and is a promise of the natural beauty that lies just beyond the grey commuter towns.
+While Tokyo’s metropolitan sprawl swallows most of eastern Saitama, the prefecture’s western borders remain safe havens of rural tradition, preserved history, and a rocky mountainous landscape.
+Mount Fuji is visible across much of Saitama like a watchful guardian of the natural beauty that lies just beyond the grey commuter towns.

 Chichibu is also a popular mountain getaway.
 The area receives a spike of visitors in late April to Hitsujiyama Park to see the shibazakura, a giant pink and purple carpet of tiny moss phlox, and again in December for the jam-packed and very rowdy Chichibu Night Festival.

 Plan your trip to Saitama with the links below!